-On April 5, 2022, we entered into the April 2023 SPA with the Selling Stockholder pursuant to which we agreed, among other things, to se, in a private placement, the April 2023 Common Warrants to purchase up to 1,570,680 shares of common stock.
+On April 5, 2022, we entered into the April 2023 SPA with the Selling Stockholder pursuant to which we agreed, among other things, to sellin a private placement, the April 2023 Common Warrants to purchase up to 1,570,680 shares of common stock.
 The resale of the 1,570,680 Shares issuable upon the exercise of the April 2023 Common Warrants is being registered by the registration statement of which this prospectus forms a part.
 The April 2023 Common Warrants have an exercise price equal to \$1.78, were immediately exercisable and remain exercisable until October 10, 2028.
 The exercise price and number of shares of common stock issuable upon exercise of the April 2023 Common Warrants is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.
-The April 2023 Common Warrants are subject to a provision prohibiting the exercise of such April 2023 Common Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Common Warrants (together with the holder's affiliates), would beneficially own in excess of 4.99% of the outstanding common stock (which may be increased to 9.99% on a holder by holder basis, with 61 days prior written consent of the applicable holder).
+The April 2023 Common Warrants are subject to a provision prohibiting the exercise of such April 2023 Common Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Common Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 4.99% of the outstanding common stock (which may be increased to 9.99% on a holder by holder basis, with 61 days prior written consent of the applicable holder).
 Pursuant to the April 2023 SPA, we also agreed to file a registration statement with the SEC to register the resale of the 1,570,680 Shares issuable upon exercise of the April 2023 Common Warrants.